juanlufr/api-basica/README.md

 ### Installation 🔧
-* Deploy the three files into a folder.
+* Deploy all the files into a folder.

 <!-- CONTRIBUTING -->